 Since Kandji is integrated with Apple Business Manager, your Apple Business Manager (formerly VPP) apps will automatically be synced into your Library once you connect Kandji with your Apple Business Manager account.
 You’ll be able to see how many licenses have been used and which Apple operating systems that app is compatible with.

-With Kandji, adding third-party apps to your library is a breeze.
+For non-Auto Apps, adding other custom apps to your library is a breeze.
 As you can see in the video below, it only takes a few clicks and one upload before your app is ready to be deployed.

 To add an app to the Kandji library, just follow these steps: